 Grammys 2017: The Complete Party Guide

-Taylor Swift and Lorde pose at the Republic Records Grammy celebration at Hyde on Sunset on Feb.
-15, 2016.
+Taylor Swift and Lorde attend the Republic Records Grammy celebration at Hyde on Sunset on Feb.
+15, 2016 in Los Angeles.
 Music stars will be making the rounds in Los Angeles in the days leading up the 59th Grammy Awards.

 Comments